This spicy garlic ginger edamame recipe is ridiculously simple to make and tastes amazing. Cooking edamame at home is easy and takes minutes.

 - TOTAL

-This spicy garlic edamame is ridiculously simple to make and tastes amazing.
+This spicy garlic edamame is simple and tastes incredible.
 Cooking edamame at home is easy and takes minutes.
 In the recipe, we cook the edamame in their shells.
-You don’t actually eat the shells, though.
-To eat the beans inside, use your front teeth to scrape the beans out of their shell.
-They pop out really easily.
+You don’t eat the shells, though.
+To eat the beans inside, scrap them out of their shell using your front teeth.
+They pop out easily.

 Watch Us Make the Recipe